kimtakala/SummerXAIHackathon-AI4SmarterMeetings/README.md

 **🧑‍🏫 What you have to-do?**

-Surprise us by bein creative in creating ai-agent that can listen to audio chats and convert it to text and also summarize the meeting.
+Surprise us by being creative in creating ai-agent that can listen to audio chats and convert it to text and also summarize the meeting.
 For simplicity, a starter code that convert audio into text has been provided for you.
 The dataset contains both audio and text so you can do more adventures.